 BSO alleges that they have video surveillance showing this scheme in action.

-According to the Broward Sheriff's Office inmate information website, the son is being charged with 13 counts.
+According to the Broward Sheriff's Office, the son is being charged with 13 counts.
 Those counts include five counts of grand theft, one count of dealing in stolen property, one count of fraudulently obtaining property in excess of $50,000, several counts of criminal conspiracy, and several counts of petit theft.

 His bond has been set at over $300,000.

 The mother is facing several of the same charges, although not as many as her son.